jtannas/katachi/docs/HASH_COMPARISON_DESIGN.md

 I wanted users to not have to look up a special syntax or use a proprietary class for when they want a hash key to be optional.

 Borrowing from OpenAPI 3.1's handling of `null`, I added a special value `:$undefined` to indicate that a key can be missing without the object being invalid.

-It's really convenient for users, but it means that we ca no longer rely on our initial plan that if a key is in the shape then it's required in the value.
+It's really convenient for users, but it comes with a new issue.
+We can no longer assume that if a key is in the shape then it's required in the value.

 We have to go digging through the shape.